SEO FAQs For Bloggers – Ace The Optimization Process – II

 Almost all the big names agree to begin with an exciting, preferably relatable, relevant story.

 They say, “Facts tell, stories sell.”

-Given the option, in which option would you be more interested?
+So, given the option, which of the facts or stories option would you be more interested in?

 (No, we are by no means trying to demean facts telling.)

 Hear more from Neil Patel on the topic.

 People at Pro Blogger – like all the big names in the niche – recommend starting your post with a highly relevant question.

 Relevant questions have a better chance of grabbing their attention.
 Prefer a question that identifies their pain points.
 Next up, wait for the magic.